On-campus Employment (F-1)

 Here is what you need to do before you begin your work:

-If you do not have a Social Security Number (SSN):
+If you do NOT have a Social Security Number (SSN):

-2. Review Human Resources International Employee in the U.S
+• Review Human Resources International Employee in the U.S

 • Watch the video

-IMPORTANT: You need a job offer to apply for Social Security Number (SSN).
+MPORTANT: You need a job offer to apply for Social Security Number (SSN).

 Looking for an on-campus job?